mezbahalam/awesome-ruby/README.md

 * [Guard::LiveReload](https://github.com/guard/guard-livereload) - Automatically reload your browser when 'view' files are modified.
 * [Listen](https://github.com/guard/listen) - The Listen gem listens to file modifications and notifies you about the changes.
 * [Rerun](https://github.com/alexch/rerun) - Restarts an app when the filesystem changes.
 Uses growl and FSEventStream if on OS X.

+## Fintech
+* [Technical Analysis](https://github.com/intrinio/technical-analysis) - A Ruby library for performing technical analysis on stock prices and other data sets.

 ## Form Builder